 Mathewson, A. (2013).
 Librarians’ role in bridging the digital divide.
 Retrieved from https://sjsu.instructure.com/eportfolios/30676/Competencies

 An Important Research Step

-A literature review is an important part of a research paper as it guides the reader through your research process.
+An APA format literature review is an important part of a research paper as it guides the reader through your research process.
 It also helps you, as a writer, to develop critical reading and writing skills as you evaluate and present your sources.